On July 28, 2012, a 40-year-old Yori Boy Campas (100-16-1, 79 KOs) and Les Sherrington met in the ring.

 Campas came in to the fight on a 5-fight win streak with a 80% KO rate, and was fighting after a gap of 5 months and 16 days.

-Yori Boy Campas was defending his super-welterweight titles and, fighting for the super-welterweight WBO titles against Daniel Santos and lost via TKO in the 11th round, and adds an loss to his record at 79-5.
+Yori Boy Campas was defending his super-welterweight titles and, fighting for the super-welterweight WBO titles against Daniel Santos and lost via TKO in the 11th round, and adds a loss to his record at 79-5.

 On March 4, 2000, a 28-year-old Yori Boy Campas (74-3, 63 KOs) and a 27-year-old American boxer Oba Carr (49-3-1, 29 KOs) met in the ring.